ETHZ-RobotX/smb_mission_planner/README.md

+## General Info

+This repo adds mission planning functionality to the stack as follows:

+1. Record missions by using the `mission_recorder`
+2. Create compose your missions in the `mission_plan`
+3. Execute your missions by using the `mission_planner`

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.